ananya868/prompt-lockbox/README.md

 ## Why use it ?

 Managing prompts across a team or a large project can be chaotic.
-Plain text files lack versioning, are prone to accidental changes, and have no built-in quality control. **Prompt Lockbox** brings the discipline of software engineering to your prompt development workflow, turning your prompts from fragile text files into robust, versioned assets.
+Plain text files lack versioning, are prone to accidental changes, and have no built-in quality control. **Prompt Lockbox** turns your prompts from fragile text files into versioned assets.

 Here’s a summary of the common pain points it solves: